 Fungicides.
-Ridomil remains the best downy mildew fungicide ever developed, although cost and lack of activity against other diseases have limited its use in the U.S. Which has its upside, because the material still works here.
+Ridomil remains the best downy mildew fungicide ever developed: excellent protective and post-infection activity, some apparent eradicative activity, and strong activity in the vapor phase, which helps to move biologically meaningful levels of the product from sprayed tissues to other tissues close by that might have been missed by the spray application (e.g., hidden due to "shingling" by an overhanding leaf).
+Although cost and lack of activity against other diseases have limited its use in the U.S., this has its upside, because the material still works here.
 And if you get to the point that you're ready to call in the big guns, this is the Howitzer.
 Growers in regions where the potential for leaching into ground water is an issue (e.g., Long Island) should also be aware that Ridomil is especially prone to this problem due to its unusually high solubility in water, and be prepared to address the issue.
-Ridomil is VERY prone to resistance development--indeed, it's no longer effective in many of the DM-prone parts of the world--and although resistance has never been detected on grapes in the North America, this is probably due in large part to relatively limited use as noted above.
-Resistance development is a MAJOR concern, and in an ideal world all resistance-management precautions should be followed in order to keep this fungicide a viable part of our arsenal against DM.
-In the real world, Ridomil is often used to put out the fire if DM threatens to get out of hand (so much for the recommendation to avoid the use of at-risk fungicides as a "rescue" treatment once an epidemic has broken out).
-Which means that doing so is risky and using it more than once per season under such circumstances is just asking for trouble and is strongly not recommended.
+Ridomil is HIGHLY prone to resistance development--indeed, it's no longer effective in many, if not most, parts of the viticultural world where DM is a recurrent problem--and although resistance has never been detected on grapes in the North America, this is probably due largely to its relatively limited use as noted above.
+Since resistance development is a MAJOR concern, in an ideal world all resistance-management precautions would be followed in order to keep this fungicide a viable part of our arsenal against DM.
+In the real world, Ridomil is often used to put out the fire if DM threatens to get out of hand, contrary to the recommendation to avoid use of at-risk fungicides as a "rescue" treatment once an epidemic has broken out.
+Which means that doing so is risky and using it more than once per season under such circumstances is just asking for trouble.
+If you do happen to use Ridomil as a rescue treatment, using it a second time during the same season is strongly not recommended.
 Remember that the PHI on Ridomil Gold Copper is 42 days versus 66 days for Ridomil Gold MZ.

 Note the discussion at the beginning of this tome regarding some specifics of several newer DM fungicides.
-Zampro (unless you live in NY) and Revus/Revus Top are very effective.
-So is Presidio (not discussed previously), although cost seems to have limited its adoption in the grape market.
+Zampro and Revus/Revus Top have been excellent in our trials for a number of years now.
+So has Presidio (not discussed previously) in a more limited number of tests, although cost seems to have limited its adoption in the grape market.
 Ranman is quite good, but hasn't held up quite as strongly as the preceding products under intense pressure and extended (14-day) spray intervals.
+And as noted in the very beginning section of Fungicide Changes, News, and Reviews, very limited initial trials with LifeGard have been encouraging, but there are good reasons to be cautious about jumping in feet first with this otherwise-unproven product until we (and others) have more results to confirm the encouraging ones we've seen so far.